 Dealing with bugs and insects in the home is one thing; having wildlife invade your space is something else entirely.
-Whether you have bats in your attic, skunks nesting under your porch, or some other type of wild animal trying to make your house its new home, it’s important to take immediate action.
+Whether you have squirrels in your attic, raccoons under your porch, or some other type of wild animal trying to make your house its new home, it’s important to take immediate action.
 Better yet, homeowners should always implement proper preventative solutions to avoid having to deal with wildlife entering their home in the first place.
-Read on to learn about some of the most helpful tips to prevent wildlife in your property.
+Read on to learn about some of the most helpful tips to prevent wildlife from entering your home in Virginia.

 Need a pest control estimate?